TheIndra55/TRLAU-menu-hook/README.md

 ```
 Open the solution file and build the project.
 Make sure you have [MinHook.x86.lib](https://github.com/TsudaKageyu/minhook/releases) and d3d9

-Make sure to set TRAE or TR8 preprocessor definition for the target game.
+Make sure to set TRAE, TR7 or TR8 preprocessor definition for the target game.

 ## Todo